paketo-buildpacks/dotnet-core-runtime/README.md

 #### Source based applications
 We do not recommend specifying a runtime version for source based workflows.
-Doing so could result in an incompatibility between the dotnet-sdk and its internal dotnet-runtime.
+Doing so could result in an incompatibility between the `dotnet-sdk` and its internal `dotnet-runtime`.

 ## Usage

-To package this buildpack for consumption
+To package this buildpack for consumption:

 ```
 $ ./scripts/package.sh -v <version>